poststack/EasyAR_WebRequest_TestTask/Assets/Plugins/Editor/ScriptInspector3/_readme.txt

 1. Description

 SCRIPT INSPECTOR 3 is the latest HUGE improvement of that legendary editor extension for Unity which you've been using so far only as a quick editor for your scripts, shaders and text assets.
-Within the last two years of development it has been transformed into a powerful C# IDE embedded right inside your Unity Editor!
+Within the last 10 years (yeah, ten years - not a typo) of development it has been transformed into a powerful C# IDE embedded right inside your Unity Editor!

 Built with performance in mind since the beginning while keeping the quality at the highest standards, it was growing with new features, to finally become the fastest and most comfortable solution for programmers to write code for Unity.